Hoyasumii/bee-movie/README.md

 Stick your head out the window!

-From NPR News in Washi
+From NPR News in Washin